Polarized Target Nuclear Magnetic Resonance Measurements with Deep Neural Networks: Methodology for Extraction of Polarization

 Noise levels for each event were quantified using the signal-to-noise ratio (SNR), defined as

 An SNR value of 1 indicates that the noise amplitude is equal in magnitude to the signal amplitude.
 Values significantly greater than 1 correspond to comparatively low-noise events, while values much less than 1 indicate highly noise-dominated events.
 In this context, the ``signal'' refers specifically to the ND$_3$ lineshape, excluding the baseline contribution, as shown in Fig.~\ref{fig:D-Baseline-TE}.
-This definition of SNR provides a more realistic representation of the noise scale relative to the physical lineshape, particularly in regions near the thermal-equilibrium (TE) polarization limit.
+Because the same absolute noise scale produces different event-level SNR values for different polarization ranges and signal models, SNR values quoted in different studies are not expected to be identical.
+When ``low'' and ``high'' noise labels are used below, they refer to the injected noise-amplitude scale for that study; the event-level SNR is computed from Eq.~\ref{eqn:SNR}.